Life can often feel like it’s go, go, go. Sometimes, we need to hit pause.

 We know you probably don't have a hammock handy 24/7 (though it's not a bad idea).
 But whether you call it a siesta, toes-up time, or recharge, there's value in getting plenty of rest so your body can rejuvenate for the day ahead.
 We typically do this after lunch at camp, and while it isn’t always possible to fall asleep, it allows us some quiet time.
 We like to find low-stimuli activities that campers can enjoy alone.

-Ones we love include coloring, journaling, reading, beading, braiding, Legos, etc. It can help to encourage kids to rest in one spot, such as a bed.
+Ones we love include coloring, journaling, reading, beading, braiding, play building, etc. It can help to encourage kids to rest in one spot, such as a bed.
 And of course, we love napping itself (and a good night’s sleep) too.

 Sara loves being in the sun and trying new things—a major plus when they happen together (like at camp!).
 When she’s not learning about the nifty ins and outs of SeriousFun, you’ll find her tasting new foods or practicing mindfulness and yoga.
 Fun fact: her favorite animal is a shark.